 Identity thieves can take advantage of you if any of your personal records and your personal details are available for them to gather online.
 Some of the information in your personal profile that may be exposed includes phone numbers, email addresses, usernames, and user IDs, social media profiles, dating profiles, web accounts, relatives and friends, date of birth, and other important personal data.

 Public records may become exposed to anyone who tries to look them up, and those online records could include any arrests or criminal history records associated with you, driving records and driving violations, assets that you own, bankruptcies, liens and judgments, vital records such as marriages and divorces, and professional licenses that you have.
-You must keep an eye on what type of records are available on the Internet about you to prevent exposure and mitigate the likelihood of identity theft.
+You must keep an eye on what type of records are available on the Internet and in public records databases about you to prevent exposure and mitigate the likelihood of identity theft.

 Whenever you provide your contact information online or when any public record is posted, there is always a chance identity thieves could get their hands on it and use it to steal your identity.
 Some of the contact information that may be purposefully or accidentally leaked could include your full phone number and email address, your physical address, and location, including past locations, your online usernames and user IDs that you use, your social media and web profiles and accounts, including dating websites, your employment history, education, relatives, and more.